An Exciting Weekend in Santa Cruz, California

 If amusement parks are not your thing, then read on for the alternatives!

-Santa Cruz 3 Day Itinerary – Day 2 Alternatives
+3 Days in Santa Cruz – Day 2 Alternatives

 Take The Sailing Tour

-A sailboat with blue stripes in the sail in front of the Santa Cruz wharf.
+A sailboat with blue stripes in the sail in front of the Santa Cruz wharf, seen during 3 days in Santa Cruz.

 The sailing tours in Santa Cruz bring you to the Monterey Bay.
 This is where you’ll most likely be seeing whales.
 In fact, it’s not really difficult to see the whales in this area, because they’re just so plentiful.